A mother’s experience of working with Reiki on her son who was diagnosed with a tumor.

 Wetzel, W. (1989).
 Reiki Healing: a physiologic perspective.
 Journal of Holistic Nursing, Vol. 7, No.1 pp47-54

 Wirth, D.P., Brenlan, D.R., Levine, R.J., Rodriguez, C.M.
 (1993).
-The effect of complementary healing therapy on postoperative pain after surgical removal of impacted third molar teeth.
+The effect of complementary healing therapy, you can learn this here now which helps with postoperative pain after surgical removal of impacted third molar teeth.
 Complementary Therapies in Medicine.
 1. Pp133-138

 Nichola Bedos is a parent-infant counsellor in private practice in Sydney.
 She can be contacted on (02) 99076406 (Practice) or 0409331964 (Mobile). © Nichola Bedos 2002